theantichris/Puppet-Modules/README.md

 A collection of Puppet modules I've written.
 A Vagrantfile is included to make setting up virtual machines for projects easy.

+The web server is setup to use [xip.io](http://xip.io/) so there is no need to alter your host file.

 ## Modules

 ### Web Servers